DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

   - ECF
 ---

-Schools develop their own pay policies to attract and retain teachers that have the greatest impact on their pupils' learning.
+Schools develop their own pay scales to attract and retain teachers that have the greatest impact on their pupils' learning.

-What you're paid will be linked to performance, not length of service - meaning your salary can move forward in line with your career.
+What you're paid will be linked to performance, not length of service - meaning your salary can increase as you go through your career.

 ## Qualified teachers

-As a newly qualified teacher you could earn between £25,714 and £32,157 depending on where you teach.
+As a newly qualified teacher (NQT) in a primary or secondary school your salary could be £25,714 and £32,157 depending on where you teach.

 As you progress in your teaching career, it's possible to move up through these pay ranges: